pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 Finally, add your query.

-`db.any()` is a function that takes a string as a first argument. [.any()](https://github.com/vitaly-t/pg-promise#methods) means it will accept any return from the database, no rows, one row, or many rows of data.
+`db.any()` is a function that takes a string that will be your SQL statement as a first argument. [.any()](https://github.com/vitaly-t/pg-promise#methods) means it will accept any return from the database, no rows, one row, or many rows of data.

 Be sure to export this function.